B2B e-Invoicing in France: Requirements, Deadlines, and Compliance

 How to avoid failures and rejections

-This table highlights the most common issues that block delivery and how to prevent them.
+This table shows the most common issues that block delivery and how to prevent them.

 Common failure point